 - Never disturb protected beaches

-What beaches in California have the most sea glass?
+What is the best beach in California to find sea glass?

 Is it legal to collect sea glass in California?